 Construction spending up 2.2% in April to $1 trillion, 6-year high

 Big gains in nonresidential boosted total construction spending in April 2.2 percent, according to preliminary estimates from the Commerce Department.
-Spending rose to a seasonally adjusted ...
+Spending rose to a seasonally ...

 U.S. construction spending flat in February

-Construction spending in the U.S. was flat during February, the result of a slight increase in private construction and a ...
+Construction spending in the U.S. was flat during February, the result of a slight increase in private construction and ...

 Construction spending dips 0.3% in November due to decrease in government nonresidential

-Increases in homebuilding in both the private and public sectors were not enough to offset a decrease in government nonresidential ...
+Increases in homebuilding in both the private and public sectors were not enough to offset a decrease in government ...

 Page 1 of 2